kaizencycle/Kaizen-OS/packages/INTEGRATED_PACKAGES.md

 - **Civic Protocol Core** provides the foundation for all other packages
 - **OAA API Library** builds on the protocol core to provide agent coordination
 - **Civic AI Specs** defines the standards that all AI components must follow
-- All packages work together to form the complete Civic OS ecosystem
+- All packages work together to form the complete Kaizen OS ecosystem